Chocolate Shrimp (Black Rose)

 Chocolate Shrimp are eager breeders given comfortable water parameters and a sufficient food source.
 Once the shrimp reach maturity, and if there are males and females present, they should breed naturally and frequently.
 It is recommended to purchase 8-10 shrimp to ensure that there are enough male-female pairs for successful breeding.
 When female shrimp have eggs available for fertilization, they will molt and release pheromones that the male shrimp respond to with frenzy.

 Once the shrimp breed, the eggs will gestate for about 2 weeks.
-The shrimp fry will feed from the same food sources as their parents, and will molt frequently during their early life stages.
+The shrimp fry will feed from the same food sources as their parents and will molt frequently during their early life stages.
 Leave molted shells in the tank, as the shrimp fry will consume them for extra minerals like calcium that will help their growth.

 Keep in mind that if you are keeping shrimp with other species of fish, or possibly aggressive shrimp species, this may affect reproduction.
 If the shrimp feel threatened or don’t have places in your tank to hide, they may not breed.